-Sweet potato pie is a new twist on a classic holiday dessert.
+Southern sweet potato pie is a new twist on classic pumpkin pie.
 A brown sugar pie crust holds the sweet, festively spiced, custard filling perfectly.

 Blackstrap molasses is quite different from other types of molasses.
 It’s actually a lot more bitter and saltier, and not quite as sweet.
 You can use sorghum syrup, as the author suggests.
 You can also use dark molasses but be aware that it will add more sweetness than blackstrap.